lucylow/Covid_Control/README.md

 * The Oxford Covid-19 Government Response Tracker (OxCGRT) collects publicly available information on 19 indicators of government response and includes statistics on the number of reported Covid-19 cases and deaths in each country.
 There are 11 indicators of government response, such as school closings, travel bans, or other measures.
 For a full description of the data and how they are collected, see https://www.bsg.ox.ac.uk/research/publications/variation-government-responses-covid-19

-* Only a subset of the NPIs will be used: those that have a direct impact on the spread of the virus (i.e. on the daily new cases number).
-Oxford uses them in its "Containment and health index".
-See https://github.com/OxCGRT/covid-policy-tracker/blob/master/documentation/index_methodology.md for the list.
-Basically C1 to C8, H1, H2, H3 and H6.

 * These can range from huge amounts of missing data (that are not missing at random), or unmeasured confounding, to systematic errors in the dataset (e.g., incorrect coding of drug treatments), to data collection issues that cause the distribution of data to be different than what we originally thought.

 * One such common issue with black box models in medical settings is data leakage, where some information about the label y sneaks into the variables x in a way that you might not suspect by looking at the titles and descriptions of the variables: sometimes you think you are predicting something in the future but you are only detecting something that happened in the past.
 In predicting medical outcomes, the machine might pick up on information within doctors’ notes that reveal the patients’ outcome before it is officially recorded and hence erroneously claim these as successful predictions.